SLC - LAS

 The average price of all round-trip flights from Salt Lake City to Las Vegas clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Las Vegas on a Monday and more expensive on a Friday.
-On your return trip to Salt Lake City, you should consider flying back on a Friday, and avoid Mondays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Las Vegas on a Tuesday and more expensive on a Friday.
+On your return trip to Salt Lake City, you should consider flying back on a Thursday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Salt Lake City to Las Vegas?